asifrazaansari/teacherStudentDatabase/README.md

 # teacherStudentDatabase
-Creating teacher and student database using JavaScript, nodeJS, express framework and MongoDB
+Teacher and student database using JavaScript, nodeJS, express framework and MongoDB